isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 </p>
 <p>Optimise process and collaborative workflows between partners with end-to-end
 transaction traceability, documentation and validation checks automation.</p>
-<p>Support trading activities through endorsement chain, transfer holdership
+<p></p>
+<p>Enable the electronic surrendering of the bill of lading by buyer, ensuring
-and title ownership of Bill of Lading real-time, ensuring claiming of goods timely without the need of paper bill of lading.</p>
+timely claiming of goods without the need for a paper bill of lading.</p>
 <p></p>
 </li>
 <li>